Juan-Jones/earnonlinemoney/content/blog/crowdfunding-complete-guide.md

 ## Why People Use Crowdfunding Campaigns

-Crowdfunding campaigns have come to be one of the best methods for [earning passive income]({{< relref "passive-income-ideas" >}})!
+Crowdfunding campaigns have come to be one of the best methods for earning passive income!
 Here are more specific reasons for crowdfunding;

 * Start a Podcast: Launching a podcast requires significant investment, particularly in equipment, production costs, and marketing efforts.
 High-quality audio equipment, editing software, and hosting services are essential for producing professional-grade content, but they often come with a hefty price tag.
-* Starting an Online Business: Entrepreneurs embarking on the journey of [starting an online business]({{< relref "how-to-start-an-online-business" >}}) encounter various challenges, from product development to marketing and scaling operations.
-Crowdfunding offers a lifeline by providing capital to cover initial expenses, such as product prototyping, website development, and inventory acquisition.
+* [Writing eBooks]({{< relref how-to-write-an-ebook" >}}): "Ready to share your knowledge?
+Discover essential tips and steps to craft, edit, and publish your eBook for maximum impact
-* Developing an App: Developing a mobile app involves a complex and resource-intensive process, from software development to beta testing and marketing.
-Crowdfunding emerges as a viable funding source for app developers seeking to bring their ideas to fruition.
+* [Monetizing a Websites]({{< relref “how-to-monetize-a-website" >}}): "Turn your website into a money-making machine with effective strategies to generate income through ads, affiliate links, and more.

 ## Types of Crowdfunding